LuKuangChen/stacker-2023/README.md

 Add list-processing higher-order functions.

 `letrec` is interpreted as a block.
-It might be better to treat them as primitive
+It might be better to treat it as a primitive syntax.

-`let*` is read as `let`.
-It might be better to treat them as primitive
+`let*` is read as nested `let`.
+It might be better to treat it as a primitive syntax.

 ### Know Issues: limitations that we don't plan to (or simply can't) resolve